 Last week, Jan Hus was introduced to be a forerunner of the Reformation.
 He was a Czech priest whose country was formerly known as the Kingdom of Bohemia.
 He also served as dean and rector of the Charles University in Prague, known to many as the first reformer of the Church.

 He is often associated with the Englishman John Wycliffe, the theorist of ecclesiastical Reformation.
-Living before Luther, Calvin, and Zwingli, his teachings had a great impact on the reformist Bohemian religious denomination and on Martin Luther himself.
+Living before Luther, Calvin, and Zwingli, his teachings greatly impacted the reformist Bohemian religious denomination and on Martin Luther himself.
 Among the known Reformers, he is noted to be one of those martyred for his beliefs.
-He was burned at the stake for heresy against the doctrines of the Roman Catholic Church, including those on ecclesiology, the Eucharist, and other theological topics.
+He was burned at stake for heresy against the doctrines of the Roman Catholic Church, including those on ecclesiology, the Eucharist, and other theological topics.

 On the day of his execution, he was noted to have knelt down, spread out his hands, and prayed aloud.
 The executioner took off his clothes and tied his hands behind his back with ropes, and bound his neck with a chain to a stake around which wood and straw had been piled up so that it covered him to the neck.
 At the last moment, he was asked to recant his beliefs in order to save his life.
 He responded by saying: